-Our adoption case worker called saying that they had two brothers, ages two and five, and wanted to know if we would be interested in adopting them.
-She then proceeded to tell us their story, a story that would melt your heart, but that is for another time.
+Our adoption caseworker called saying that they had two brothers, ages two and five, and wanted to know if we would be interested in adopting them.
+She then proceeded to tell us their story, a story that would melt your heart, but that’s their story.
 As she told us about the boys we were instantly in love.
 During the conversation it clicked, I had misdated the interest we had earned that month.
 How much was it?
 Yep, thirteen cents.
-We took some time for the emotional side to reside and the rational side to process.
+We took some time for the emotional side to calm down and the rational side to process.
 We called family, consulted our pastor, and prayed to our heavenly Father.
-Later that evening the sewer backed up in our downstairs half-bath, so while Bethany was calling family, I was calling a plumber.
+Later that evening the sewer backed up in our downstairs half-bath; so while Bethany was calling family, I was called the plumber.

 Monday morning we let our caseworker know we were in.
-The emotional rollercoaster continued for a couple of weeks, you can catch up on that at Bethany’s blog, here, here, and here.
+The emotional rollercoaster continued for a couple of weeks.
 Finally, yesterday we found out that it is final, the boys are ours.
 We will go get them next week.
-Our heavenly Father has blessed us with two beautiful boys (stay tuned for pics).
+Our heavenly Father has blessed us with two beautiful boys.